ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/running.md

     ...
 ```

-Then, assign each $productName$ pod a unique `AMBASSADOR_ID` with the environment variable as part of your deployment:
+Then, assign each Emissary pod a unique `AMBASSADOR_ID` with the environment variable as part of your deployment:

 ```yaml
 env: